Politics & International Affairs

 Political Science, Doctor of Philosophy

-This doctoral plan prepares students for a career in higher education, research, or public service in a choice of emphasis.
+This doctoral plan prepares students for a career in higher education, research, or public service with a choice of emphasis.
 This plan requires the research, writing, and oral defense of an approved dissertation.

 • Degree Info Tab Open